levouh/vim-scroll/README.md

 - Stops scrolling when the top or bottom of the buffer is hit.
 - Controls velocity so that is is rational.
 - Stop scrolling when window focus is changed.
+- User can defined additional mappings to stop the scrolling while it is happening..

 ### Mentions